|

 cells retrieved from frozen sections previously subjected to

-immunofluorescent immunohistochemistry (IFIHC) and subsequently subjected
+immunofluorescent immunohistochemistry (IFIHC) and

 to fluorogenic one-step real-time RT-PCR analysis without the need for